Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While there are some luxury brands that maintain good resale value, you’ll find there are plenty that can be had for bargain prices.
 So instead of spending $60,000 on a new car, you can spend half that on a 3- or 4-year-old model.
 You’ll get many of the same features without losing as much money on a depreciating asset.

 3. Annual overstock

-Since new luxury cars are more likely to be leased, you’ll find that used models don’t have many miles.
-In addition, using manufacturer-discounted maintenance programs result in a well-maintained used car.
+Since new luxury cars are more likely to be leased, you’ll find that used models don’t have many kilometres.
+In addition, free or discount maintenance programs offered by manufacturers results in a well-maintained used car.
 This means your recently used car should be almost as good as if you’d bought it new.

 5. High-tech and high-end features

 You aren’t guaranteed to find a fully tricked-out luxury trim at a low price.
-But you’re more likely to find up-to-date technology and high-end features with a used luxury car.
-It may not be brand new, but it will still provide a classy driving experience with some technology that may still not have reached new nonluxury models yet.
+But you’re more likely to find up-to-date technology and high-end features when buying a used luxury car.
+It may not be brand new, but it will still provide a classy driving experience with some technology that may still not have reached new non-luxury models yet.

 6. Renewed warranty

 If you opt for a certified preowned car from a luxury manufacturer, you’ll often receive a renewed warranty.
 In fact, many manufacturers allow secondary owners to drive out the original manufacturer’s warranty before taking advantage of a short preowned warranty.
 So while maintenance costs can be high on luxury cars, you can at least rest assured your car is still covered for manufacturer defects.

 Convinced buying a used luxury car is for you?
 Here are 4 tips to help you pick the right one:

 - Schedule an inspection.
 Just like buying any used car, you should have a trusted mechanic check it out.
 An inspection can turn up any potential faults or previous damage that may not be initially visible to you.